anibalcoral/OpenShift-Virtualization-GitOps/README.md

 **Before you Begin**

-- To run this lab you will need to a playbook called `setup-workshop-repos.yaml` that is not in this repository.
-If you would like to run this lab please contact @anibalcoral or @lgchiaretto
+- To run this lab you will need a playbook called `setup-workshop-repos.yaml` that is not included in this repository.
+If you would like to run this lab, please contact [@anibalcoral](https://github.com/anibalcoral) or [@lgchiaretto](https://github.com/lgchiaretto).

 **Note**: The Apps repository is cloned and the install cluster will change the branches to `-$GUID` to be unique to prevent conflicts with other workshops participants.